aluyapeter/williamsgov/README.md

 ```bash
 ./williamsgov list
 ```
-Use [williamsgov list --all] to list both completed and non-completed tasks
+Use [./williamsgov list --all] to list both completed and non-completed tasks

 ## Mark a task as completed (using the id of the task):
 ```bash